CodeFutureInvent/yearday/README.md

-# Calculate Day of the Year
+# Display the current day of the year

 ## Instructions

+_This code is a translation and adaptation of the shell command:_ `date +%j`

 Download the script, `yday.c`